ArmanLidder/QuizApp/README.md

-# QuizApp — Interactive Real-Time Quiz Platform
+# PolyQuiz — Interactive Real-Time Quiz Platform
 > **Ranked #1 out of 20+ teams** in a university software engineering capstone project.

-QuizApp is a full-stack, real-time multiplayer quiz platform built by a team of 6 developers.
+PolyQuiz is a full-stack, real-time multiplayer quiz platform built by a team of 6 developers.
 It supports **Android (Flutter)**, **Desktop/Web (Angular + Electron)**, and a shared **Node.js/Express** back-end — enabling users to create, share, and play quizzes with friends or the public.

 ![Architecture](https://img.shields.io/badge/Architecture-Monorepo-blue)
 ![Node.js](https://img.shields.io/badge/Node.js-Express-green)